Valyez/Valyez/README.md

 I''ve been learning to code for 1 year, after a switch career.
 During this time, I created a pet-project analogous tweeter on Java lang.

-* 🌍  I'm based in Russia Krasnouarsk
+* 🌍  I'm based in Russia Krasnoyarsk
 * ✉️  You can contact me at [podlipaev115@mail.ru](mailto:podlipaev115@mail.ru )

 ### Skills